ternaustralia/ontology_tern/README.md

 - `Fixed` for any bug fixes.
 - `Security` to invite users to upgrade in case of vulnerabilities.

+## License

+The contents of this repository is made available for use under the [Creative Common Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+See the [LICENSE](LICENSE) file for the deed.

 ## Contact

 **Edmond Chuc**